Denaʼina language: Morphology

-Denaʼina is a polysynthetic language where a single word can mean the entirety of an English sentence.
+Denaʼina is a polysynthetic language where a single word can translate to an entire sentence in English.
+For example:

-Verbs are the most elaborate part of speech in the Denaʼina language, which vary in verb paradigms which vary by subject, object, or aspect.
+Verbs are the most complex part of speech in the Denaʼina language.
+They vary in verb paradigms which in turn vary by subject, object, or aspect.

 The following example is of -lan the verb "to be" in the imperfective aspect and in the Nondalton dialect.